-Provide client with verbal and written information on use of devices installed.
+• Provide client with verbal and written information on use of devices installed.

-- WAP Boot Camp (refer to section 1.0 for description of training curriculum) - Each sub-grantee should reach out the AHJ's for their area for proper code compliance details.
+- WAP Boot Camp (refer to section 1.0 for description of training curriculum) - Each sub-grantee should reach out to their local code enforcement official for their area for proper code compliance details.